 Taylor & Kerry suggest that observable signs of vascular compromise may include skin pallor or cyanosis - both resting and positional, swelling, and/or superficial venous dilation.
 Corneal arcus or xanthelasmas (yellowish raises skin changes) around both eyes may be associated with hyperlipidaemia and hypercholesterolaemia.
 Staining of fingers may be a more accurate indicator of tobacco consumption.
 Obesity and state of mental awareness may also reflect underlying cerebrovascular state.

 Hand and digital examination should also include nail squeezing - indicative of capillary refilling time.
-These should be perfomed in various positions of potential vascular compromise.
+These should be performed in various positions of potential vascular compromise.
 Nail abnormalities may be present.
-Pulses should be tested, stethescope auscultation should be undertaken and the pressure cuff sphygmomanometer and hand held doppler or automatic blood pressure monitor used (Taylor & Kerry 2005).
+Pulses should be tested, stethoscope auscultation should be undertaken and the pressure cuff sphygmomanometer and hand held doppler or automatic blood pressure monitor used (Taylor & Kerry 2005).

-Taylor & Kerry (2005) argue quite strongly that vascular examination is such a miniscule part of both under-graduate and post-graduate degrees that we may be implicated in delayed diagnosis and initiating innapropriate treatment.
+Taylor & Kerry (2005) argue quite strongly that vascular examination is such a miniscule part of both under-graduate and post-graduate degrees that we may be implicated in delayed diagnosis and initiating inappropriate treatment.

 The ulnar nerve is at risk of entrapment in Gyon's Canal around the Hook of Hamate over the Triquetrium (Medial hand).
 This can lead to pins & needles in the 5th and half of the 4th fingers (little and ring finger).
 Additionally a loss of pincer grip strength can occur due to the ulnar nerves innervation of the adductor pollicis (webspace b/n index finger and thumb).

 The median nerve can become entrapped in the carpal tunnel leading to pins & needles on the palmar surface of the hand and thumb to 4th fingers.